APhishh/5SCENT_WEB/QRIS_TECHNICAL_FIX_DETAILS.md

 1. Create order in web interface
 2. Click "Pay with QRIS" → should generate QR code
-3. Wait for timer to expire (1 minute)
+3. Wait for timer to expire (2 minutes)
 4. Refresh page
 5. Check results:
    - ✓ No 500 error in console